Warning: Counterfeit Alli

 - call FDA’s Office of Criminal Investigations (OCI) at 800-551-3989 or by visiting the OCI Web site; you may also contact Alli’s maker, GlaxoSmithKline at 800-671-2554

-FDA encourages people to report any unexpected side effects that may be related to the use of the counterfeit product to FDA's MedWatch Adverse Event Reporting program either online, by regular mail, by fax, or by phone.
+FDA encourages people to report any unexpected side effects that may be related to the use of the counterfeit product to FDA's MedWatch Adverse Event Reporting program either online, by fax, or by phone.

 - Fax: 1-800-FDA-0178